space-nuko/sd-model-manager/README.md

 ![Screenshot](./static/screenshot3.png)

 **NOTE**: To generate previews from the GUI, you should have an instance of ComfyUI running in the backend.
-To be able to show ComfyUI generation previews in the window, start the ComfyUI server with the argument `--preview-method auto`.
+To be able to show ComfyUI generation previews in the popup, start the ComfyUI server with the argument `--preview-method auto`.

 ## Usage